Konstantin Schopp

-Konstantin Schopp (born 30 December 2005) is an Austrian professional footballer who plays as a defender for 1.
-FSV Mainz 05.
+Konstantin Schopp (born 30 December 2005) is an Austrian professional footballer who plays as a defender for Austrian Bundesliga club TSV Hartberg, on loan from Bundesliga club Mainz 05.

 Early life

 Schopp was born on 30 December 2005 in Salzburg, Austria.
 A native of the city, he is the son of Austria international Markus Schopp.

 Club career

-As a youth player, Schopp joined the youth academy of Austrian side SK Sturm Graz and was promoted to the club's reserve team in 2023, where he made forty-eight league appearances and scored three goals.
+As a youth player, Schopp joined the youth academy of Austrian side Sturm Graz and was promoted to the club's reserve team in 2023, where he made forty-eight league appearances and scored three goals.
 Ahead of the 2024–25 season, he was promoted to their first team, where he made one league appearance and scored zero goals and helped them win the league title.
 On 22 October 2024, he debuted for them during a 0–2 away loss to Sporting CP in the UEFA Champions League.

+On 14 January 2026, Schopp returned to Austria and joined TSV Hartberg on loan.

 International career

 Schopp is an Austria youth international.
 On 21 March 2025, he debuted for the Austria national under-21 football team during a 2–0 away friendly win over the Switzerland national under-21 football team.